nf-core/rnaseq/docs/output.md

 ## SortMeRNA

-When `--removeRiboRNA` is specified, nfcore/rnaseq pipeline uses [SortMeRNA](https://github.com/biocore/sortmerna) for removal of rRNA.
+When `--remove_ribo_rna` is specified, nfcore/rnaseq pipeline uses [SortMeRNA](https://github.com/biocore/sortmerna) for removal of rRNA.
 SortMeRNA requires reference sequences and these are by default from the [SILVA database](https://www.arb-silva.de/).

 **Output directory: `results/SortMeRNA`**